ElixirTeSS/docs/TeSS_docs/overview/definitions.md

 One installation of the TeSS Platform, on a server, managed by a technical administrator.
 An instance may have multiple spaces, if this option has been enabled by the administrator.

-Examples of TeSS instances can be viewed on the [global usage page](https://elixirtess.github.io/mTeSS-X/global) of the mTeSS-X project website.
+Examples of TeSS instances can be viewed on the [global usages page](global).

 ### Learning path